swarch-2f-rootly/2f/Prototype_3/reverse_proxy/README.md

 ## Validation Results (Post–Reverse-Proxy)

-We now repeat the flood scenario, but this time all traffic is sent to `reverse-proxy` instead of directly to `api-gateway`.
+We now repeat the flood scenario, but this time all traffic is sent to the WAF (which contains the reverse proxy) instead of directly to `api-gateway`.

 ### Experiment Setup

 * Same host, same normal user workload.
-* Reverse proxy listening on `http://192.168.1.10:8080`.
+* WAF (reverse proxy) listening on `http://192.168.1.10:8080`.
 * `api-gateway` and all backends hidden on `rootly-private-network`.

 ### Phase 1 – Baseline with Proxy Enabled (No Flood)